elizabethsiegle/piggybackingforpopularitydevrelcontalk/README.md

 ## 🧠 Final Takeaway
 > Why do you build?

-> Thank you, Ricky!
+> Thank you, Ricky && Andrew!

 > **Build fast.
 Tie it to the moment.
-Have fun.**
+Have fun.** 🍀

-> People can tell—and it’s contagious and gets people talking.
+> People can tell—&& it’s contagious and gets them talking.

+QR code!